eternagame/eterna100-benchmarking/README.md

 * To retrain machine learning models, run run `scripts/queue_train.py` (By default trains all models and runs sequentially - run `queue_train.py -h` for full usage information)
 * To benchmark an algorithm in a particular configuration, run `scripts/benchmark.py` (Run `benchmark.py -h` for full usage information)
+* To run benchmarks in bulk, run `scripts/queue_benchmarks.py` (By default runs all benchmarks and runs sequentially - run `queue_benchmarks.py -h` for full usage information)